Thomas Barr (athlete)

-Thomas Barr (born 24 July 1992) is an Irish track and field athlete who competes in the sprints and hurdles.
+Thomas Barr (born 24 July 1992) is a retired Irish track and field athlete who competed in the sprints and hurdles.
+He is probably best known for being a member of the winning European Championship Mixed 4x400 Relay team and finishing 4th in the 400m Hurdles at the 2016 Olympics.
+Barr announced his retirement in January 2025.

 International career

 In 2014, Barr was a semi-finalist at the 2014 European Athletics Championships in the 400 meter hurdles.

 In 2015, he finished 3rd at the Qatar Athletic Super Grand Prix as part of the 2015 IAAF Diamond League.

 Barr won gold in the 400 metres hurdles at the 2015 World University Games (Summer Universiade) in Gwangju, South Korea with a time of 48.78 seconds.

 On 15 August at the 2016 Summer Olympics, Barr finished second in his heat of the 400m hurdles in a season best time of 48.93.
 The following day he broke the Irish record and won his semi-final to qualify for the final in a time of 48.39.
 He finished fourth in the final, again breaking the Irish record with a time of 47.97.

 In August 2017, Barr was forced to withdraw from the 400m hurdles semi-final heats at the 2017 World Championships in Athletics after a bout of gastroenteritis.